 Certain settings may say it can be too cold or wet to play outdoors.
 What’s your answer to this?

 There is no such thing as bad weather!
-You know this quote but what I say is going outdoors is stopped by bad adult attitude.
-Children don't care what the weather is like and in a modern world it's our duty to their development to take them outdoors and dance in the rain!
+You know this quote but what I say is going outdoors is stopped by a bad adult attitude.
+Children don't care what the weather is like and in a modern world, it's our duty to their development to take them outdoors and dance in the rain!

 What do you get asked most from childcare professionals about learning through play?

 The most popular question is how we can make it exciting.
 The answer is easy and it doesn't come in a catalogue.
 Each and every setting has the best resources - it's the people!
-Each and every adult has the potential to create amazing play based learning by participating, exciting, challenging and enhancing the children's experience through their knowledge.
+Each and every adult has the potential to create amazing play-based learning by participating, exciting, challenging and enhancing the children's experience through their knowledge.

-Your Dough Disco, which is your own re-make of Play Doh, is proving extremely popular in the childcare industry.
+Your Dough Disco, which is your own re-make of Play-Doh, is proving extremely popular in the childcare industry.
 Where did the idea for Dough Disco come from?

 Why do you think outdoor play is essential to a child’s development?

-Outdoor play is essential for many neurological reasons but the main reason for me is that the modern 21st century child spends very little time outdoors in the UK.
+Outdoor play is essential for many neurological reasons but the main reason for me is that the modern 21st-century child spends very little time outdoors in the UK.
 Safety, fear, technology and working (hard) parents are a few of the reasons.
 Plus, think about your childhood.
 Most of your great memories will have been from an outdoor play experience.